Hire Track Supplementary Reference

 Mass-market (Upwork) - $35 to $120 per hour.
 Self-vetting required: the marketplace does no quality screen, you become the technical interviewer.
 Acceptable for point tasks only - a single landing page, a logo, a one-off web scraper.
 Anything load-bearing (payments, auth, multi-tenant data, a third-party integration with retry logic) belongs on one of the three professional platforms above, not Upwork.

-Seven platforms ranked
+Six platforms ranked #

 • Toptal Fractional Executives - Senior + screened, 3-5 day hire cycle, $90-$200/hr.
 Best for Senior fractional roles where the cost of a wrong hire would dwarf the platform markup.